 The following figures and tables describe the identified service enhancement projects for the next 25 years.
-Service enhancements are summarized by general timeframe; however, priorities can shift over time and phasing issues with schedules and fleet may result in some short-term projects occurring before others are completed.
+Service enhancements are summarized by general timeframe; however, priorities and development patterns can shift over time and phasing issues with schedules and fleet may result in some short-term projects occurring before others are completed.

 The short-term 2027 preferred system is shown in Figure 25.
 All existing routes are in gray, while the routes identified to be established in the next 10 years are in blue.
 The mid-term preferred system is shown in Figure 26.
 Routes identified for years 10 to 20 are in yellow.
 The long-term preferred system is shown in Figure 27.
 Routes identified for long-term implementation are in red.
+New routes proposed for future growth areas should only be implemented after sufficient growth occurs to support service.

-All routes identified in the long-term preferred system are categorized as high capacity transit (HCT) and include upgrades of existing and future routes and some new route alignments.
+All routes identified in the long-term preferred system are categorized as high capacity transit

-2027 (SHORT-TERM) o to 10 years
+2027 (SHORT-TERM) O TO 10 YEARS